openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 Besides using PaperUI to manually configure things or adding automatically discovered things through PaperUI, you can add thing definitions in the things file.

-The thing configuration for the **bridge** uses the following syntax:
+The Thing configuration for the **bridge** uses the following syntax:

 ```
 Bridge nikohomecontrol:bridge:<bridgeId> [ addr="<IP-address of IP-interface>", port=<listening port>,